MelodyC117/Board-Game/README.md

 HOW TO RUN THE PROGRAM
 **********************************************************************************************
-1. All source codes are included in /src directory;
+1. All source codes are included in main.py;
 2. Use any IDE or command prompt to execute file [  main.py  ];
 3. Exmaple execution in command prompt: [ Python main.py ]
 4. Once executed, the menu will be displayed as -